-The decision of ECHA is based on the examination of the testing proposals submitted by the Registrant for the registered substance.
+The decision of ECHA is based on the examination of the testing proposals submitted by the Registrant for the registered substance and scientific information submitted by third parties.

 In relation to the testing proposals subject to the present decision, the Registrant has proposed to use a read-across and grouping approach, in accordance with Annex XI, 1.5, and to perform the proposed tests on analogue substance(s) that are members of the same category.
 To the extent that all proposed testing relies upon an identical read-across justification, ECHA has considered first the scientific validity of the proposed read-across and grouping approach (preliminary considerations; Section 0, below), before assessing the testing proposed (Section 1 and 2, below).